Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 * **Read**: if the property is initialized, the assigned value is returned.
   Otherwise, an exception is thrown indicating an attempt to read an uninitialized property.

-That is, once initialized, the value is retained permanently.
 The property is thus stable: every successful read returns the same value.

 Adherence to assign-once semantics is enforced at runtime.